Lustron house: Window types

 There were two major window types in Lustron homes: “tripartite” and casement, all manufactured by Reynolds Aluminum.
 The tripartite consisted of a central light flanked by two four-light casement windows.
 Three-light and/or square aluminum casements with interior screens were standard on all Lustrons.
 Add-on storm windows were available for residents in colder climates.

 Westchester Deluxe two- and three-bedroom models were unique in that they boasted a tripartite bay window in the living room area: no other Lustron line included this feature.
 In Westchester Deluxe two-bedroom models, additional tripartite windows were located in the dining area and bedrooms.
 For Westchester Deluxe three-bedroom models, tripartite windows were found in the dining area and two of the bedrooms, as well as the living room bay.
 Though the Westchester Standard line had no bay windows, it had tripartite windows in the same rooms as the Westchester Deluxe two-bedroom model.

 Newport two- and three-bedroom models, which had no bay windows, offered tripartite windows in the dining/living room area.
 A model of the Meadowbrook home shows that the design would have provided two tripartite windows, both in the dining/living room area, similar to those in the Newport line.

 Roof, flooring, and other details

 The roof likewise consisted of porcelain-enameled steel tiles, which were installed shingle-style.
 The front and rear doors featured a single light of translucent, rippled glass.
 As seen in the chart above, floors in the Westchester Deluxe models were asphalt tile, but in other models (Westchester Standard, Newport, and Meadowbrook), floors were installed as a “builder's option.”

 Temperature control

 In most models, the homes were heated with an oil burning furnace that directed hot air into an enclosed space above the metal ceilings.
 The walls contained a one-inch blanket of fiberglass wool insulation.
+Complaints of the Lustron furnace design was common as it was built into the ceiling so that the heat would radiate down into rooms, however, the warm air would remain near the ceiling leaving the floors extremely cold.
 Later production models of the Newport use a forced-air system.